Victorian Era (1837 - 1901)

 Folding fans, decorated with painted scenes were an important accessory.
 Smelling salts were carried in small scent bottles, as well as pocket watches and whole belt chatelaines with a thimble, small scissors, button hooks and trinkets all on little chains.
 For middle- and upper class women, protecting the complexion from a sun tan meant that gloves and parasols remained as important as they had been in the Regency and before.

 The later 19th century is marked by social shifts which gave women greater freedoms.
 In a post-industrial revolution era, clothes and accessories had to be especially practical for women working in factories or in the newly popular department stores.
-Exercise for the sake of it became more ingrained into daily life, such as cycling or playing tennis.
+Exercise for the purposes of health became increasingly recognised and integrated into the daily life of those with leisure to undertake sports, such as cycling or playing tennis.
 Handbags to carry around all necessary items now usually had a metal closure with a textile pouch bag attached which could be decorated by cross-stitch embroidery or beading.

-Victorian era shoes, Otago Museum Dunedin, New Zealand.
+White victorian Victorian era shoes with frontal tassels, Otago Museum Dunedin, New Zealand.
 Photo: Epochs of Fashion

 Shoes: